๐ŸŽŸ๏ธIntro to American Government

 Senate Trial Proceedings

-• The Chief Justice presides when the President is on trial—this prevents the Vice President (who would benefit from removal) from presiding
+• The Chief Justice of the United States presides when the President is on trial.
+This prevents the Vice President, who would directly benefit from the President's removal, from overseeing the process

-• For all other officials, the Vice President or President Pro Tempore presides
+• For all other impeached officials, the Vice President or President Pro Tempore presides

-• Senators take a special oath to do "impartial justice," distinguishing this from ordinary legislative business
+• Senators take a special oath to do "impartial justice," which distinguishes this from ordinary legislative business

 Presentation of Evidence and Arguments